Road Trips in Malaga Spain, For some fun in the sun, a day trip to the beaches of Costa del Sol may be in order.

 Look online to find a Low cost holidays discount code or go on search engines and see what other travelers are getting deals for.

-What are your tips to do Malaga on a budget?
+What are your Road Trips in Malaga Spain on a budget?